Benestar/wikibase.net/README.md

 Overview
 --------

 The api has a more or less complex structure, so here is a short overview.
-Detailed information and documentation can be found in the wiki soon.
+Detailed information and documentation can be found in [the wiki](https://github.com/Benestar/wikibase.net/wiki).

 The base class that is needed everywhere is the `WikibaseApi`.
 It provides internal access to the api and handles user data.
 With the `EntityProvider` you can get an instance of the `Entity` class, which is either an `Item` or a `Property`.
 Besides labels, descriptions and aliases for each language, Entities also consist of claims.
 A `Claim` has a main `Snak` that provides a `DataValue`.
 If the claim is a `Statement` (it always is a statement atm.), it can be proved by a `Reference` which itself contains several snaks.
 A claim actually also has some qualifiers but they are not supported yet.